 Yes, but they sell out quickly and usually offer fewer options if the venue gets overcrowded.

 Mofie is a Barcelona-based nightlife host and co-founder of Barcelona Party Pass.
-When the sun goes down, he’s out helping travelers find the best parties in the city — skipping lines, dodging tourist traps, and keeping the night going.
+When the sun goes down, he's out helping travellers find the best parties in the city: skipping lines, dodging tourist traps, and keeping the night going.

 Mofie is a Barcelona-based nightlife host and co-founder of Barcelona Party Pass.
-When the sun goes down, he’s out helping travelers find the best parties in the city — skipping lines, dodging tourist traps, and keeping the night going.
+When the sun goes down, he's out helping travellers find the best parties in the city: skipping lines, dodging tourist traps, and keeping the night going.

 We use cookies to improve your experience on our site.
 By using our site, you consent to cookies.